 The Graduate School, as a part of Southern Illinois University at Carbondale, is fully accredited by the North Central Association of Colleges and Schools and by various other professional and academic accrediting organizations.
-Information on the various graduate programs and on admission to the Graduate School can be obtained by writing Graduate School, Southern Illinois University at Carbondale, Carbondale, Illinois 62901-4716.
+Information on specific graduate programs can be obtained by contacting the appropriate department directly.
+Information about unclassified (non-degree-program affiliated) status can be obtained by contacting the Graduate School, SIUC, Carbondale, Illinois 62901-4716.
 Telephone: 618 536-7791.